emilypx/appfair.github.io/index.md

 The `/App` fork is structured as a standard swift package, and includes the following code that will be used as the scaffold of the app:

-  * Package.swift
-  * Sources/App/App.swift
-  * Tests/AppTests/AppTests.swift

-In addition, the following project files and associated metadata are included for developing the macOS app itself:

   * App.xcworkspace
   * App.xcodeproj
   * App.entitlements
   * App.plist
   * App.xcassets
+  * Package.swift
+  * Sources/App/App.swift
+  * Tests/AppTests/AppTests.swift

 App development can be done by opening `App.xcworkspace` using `Xcode.app` to build, run, and debug the SwiftUI app that is defined in `Sources/App/App.swift`.
 Note, though, that changes to these project files, `App.xcworkspace` and `App.xcodeproj`, will *not* be incorporated into the final project.